 There are rare cases where an investment advisor intentionally mismanages or even steals clients’ money.
 For more information on financial advisors, visit our Know Your Advisor section.

-- High-Pressure Sales – If an advisor pressures you into buying an investment, or bullies you into an uncomfortable investment strategy, there may be something wrong.
+High-Pressure Sales – An advisor should not pressure you into buying an investment, or bully you into an uncomfortable investment strategy.

-- Request for Direct Payment – When you write a cheque for investment purposes, always make it out to the firm that holds your account, not the advisor or a company they own.
+Request for Direct Payment – When you write a cheque for investment purposes, you should always make it out to the firm that holds your account, not the advisor or a company that they own.

-- Errors on Your Statements – If you see questionable investments or you think there is money missing from your account, and your advisor can’t explain or fix it, you need to speak with their employer immediately.
+Errors on Your Statements – If you see questionable investments or you think there is money missing from your account, ask your advisor to explain and fix it.

-- Your Statements Don’t Look Right – When there is a discrepancy, or something doesn’t look right, check into it right away.
+Your Statements Don’t Look Right – When there is a discrepancy, or something doesn’t look right, check into it right away and ask for clarification.

-- Unregistered Dealing – Check to see if your advisor is registered to recommend the products they are offering.
+Unregistered Dealing – Check to see if your advisor is registered to recommend the products they are offering.
+If they are not registered, or if you are unsure, contact the firm or a securities regulator to ask before making an investment decision.

-- Make Sure You Document the Answers – Email is an effective form of communication, as it creates a record of the conversation.
+Document Your Communications – Email is an effective form of communication, as it creates a record of the conversation.
 When you cannot use email, take notes or record the conversation.

-- Speak to the Investment Firm or Make a Complaint – Once you get the answers to your questions, talk to the investment firm your advisor works for, and possibly, a securities regulator.
+Speak to the Investment Firm or Make a Complaint – If you get unsatisfactory answers to your questions and you feel there is reason for concern, you will need to talk to the investment firm your advisor works for, and possibly, a securities regulator.